 Even if you don’t receive or know about Form 1099 (this report is for the total amount of payments you received from a person/entity or business during the year you’ve provided services to them) you’ll need to keep records of all the money you received from gig work and sales.

-If you earned income for gig work as an independent contractor, there is a possibility you will need to pay taxes, so check in with our expat tax software to see if you do need to.
+If you earned income for gig work as an independent contractor, there is a possibility you will need to pay taxes, so some advice would be to check it out with our expat tax software to see if you need to pay.

 You can avoid the penalties by paying the tax before April 15.